Cellular bases of generalized q-Schur algebras: Introduction

 While our main results are obtained for the quantum case, the methods also apply to the ``classical'' case; i.e., the original generalized Schur algebras $S(\pi)$ as defined by Donkin.
-This is briefly sketched in Section \ref{sec:classical}.
-In that case, the main results are valid over fields of arbitrary characteristic.
+The reader interested only in that case should replace $\Q(v)$ by $\Q$ and $\A$ by $\Z$ throughout the exposition, making any other necessary adjustments as needed.
+(One virtue of the defining presentation of $\Schur(\pi)$ used here is that it makes sense when $v=1$.)

-We thank R.~Rouquier for pointing out that the quantum Serre relations follow from the defining relations.
+We thank R.~Rouquier for pointing out that the quantum Serre relations follow from the defining relations of $\Schur(\pi)$, and S.~Donkin for pointing out a gap in an earlier version of the paper.
 Rouquier directed our attention to Corollary 4.3.2 in \cite{Chriss-Ginzburg} and Proposition B.1 in \cite{KMPY}.
 However, we do not need those results --- in fact Section \ref{sec:Serre} of this paper contains a new proof of them.
-The authors would also like to thank the referee of a previous version of the paper for useful suggestions which led to substantial improvements in the exposition.